Are Treadmills Suitable for Overweight People? (Explained)

 There is one thing you need for treadmill running and that's a pair of running shoes.
 Even if you're only walking a good pair of running shoes are an essential investment.
 They give important cushioning themselves for your ankle and knee joints and can be bought for sub $100.
-There is a website where you can choose running shoes for overweight people.
+Any good running shoe shop can point you in the right direction.

 See your health care professional

 You should check with your health care professional before deciding on any new exercise program.
 This is especially true if you are very overweight or obese.
 They will do a quick check up of your vital signs and give you some advice on the suitable exercise options available to you.

 A professional may advise you to try a low impact activity because of your weight.
 This could be an elliptical trainer or swimming where impact to your lower body would be kept to a minimum.
 Swimming especially has virtually no impact at all.
 This would give you a start in getting your body used to exercise and enable some weight loss before the treadmill is attempted.

 It's always best to be on the safe side when it comes to your health.
 Your professional will be pleased at your willingness to make a difference to yourself.
 You will also, in time, reduce your likeliness of getting many overweight and obese health problems like diabetes and heart problems.

 Whatever you do if you're overweight and want to lose weight and get fit then an exercise program is ideal.
 All you need to do is take the first step because we all have to start somewhere what ever weight we are.
 You will feel so much better after exercising and the weight loss will be very rewarding.